Before reading on, you might be interested in these related articles:

 The palace had a great influence on the development of Korean architecture, garden and landscape planning, and related arts, for many centuries.
 It reflects sophisticated architectural values, harmonized with beautiful surroundings.

 Individuals: Adults (ages 19-64) 3,000 won/Children (ages 7-18) 1,500 won

 Huwon Tour (Secret Garden area) – Adults (ages 19 and over) 8,000 won / Young adults 5,000 KRW / Children (ages 7-18) 2,500 won

 Changdeokgung Palace & Huwon Course – Tuesday to Sunday 9.00am to 05.00pm.
 Closed on Monday.

 How to Get to Changdeokgung Palace

 Subway – Anguk Station (Line 3), Exit 3.
 Walk straight from the exit (towards east) for about 5-min to arrive at the palace entrance.
+(Google Map)

 Hongdae is the epic center of Seoul’s vibrant and youthful shopping and nightlife district.
 Many of Seoul’s idiosyncratic clubs that draw the younger set are clustered in the area.